Tornaldo/StedRFront/Report/srs_iterations.md

 Not storing stories in own database also means user is not going to create or edit stories inside our application.
 The application shall only inform the user how to create the story, but the users must do this themself.
 Thus we dropped some other requirements:

 * F3.1.1 System shall let registered users add story to a location
+* F3.1.2 System shall enable the stories to contain text, hyperlinks, video, pictures, audio

-As we are not able to store the comments in our database, it was suggested to use *Twitter* to let users comment on stories and drop commenting on walls compately.
+As we are not able to store the comments in our database, it was suggested to use *Twitter* to let users comment on stories and drop commenting on walls completely:

+* F2.3.2 System shall let registered users comment on walls
+* F3.3.2 System shall notify story author about new comment
+* F3.3.3 System shall enable users to flag a comment as a spam
+* F3.3.4 System shall notify story author about spam-flagged comment
+* F3.3.5 System shall enable story author to remove a comment

 The missing database brought up the problem where should we get the walls from.
 For this purpose *Flickr* was suggested.
 This also means we do not store the walls anymore, which implies dropping other requirements: